DouglasOrr/DeepLearnTute/doc/diy.md

     transform = C.links.Linear(3, 5)
     out = transform(x)                # shape: (10, 5)

-_**Exercise** - use `C.links.Linear` to map a variable of shape `(20, 256) -> (20, 62)`, and run it on a batch of images from the input data `train.x`._
+_**Exercise** - use `C.links.Linear` to map a variable of shape `(20, 256) -> (20, 62)`.
+Now run it on the batch of images (xs) you have already selected from the input data._

-_**Note** - having done this, you have defined a simple network that could solve this task!_
+_**Note** - you have now defined a simple model that is able to solve the task (your Link)!_

 ## 4. Training the Model

-We're almost ready to train our network.
-To train a network, it must be contained within a single `Link` - fortunately, we only have a single link in our first function, so we're already there.
+We're almost ready to train our model.
+To train a model, it must be contained within a single `Link` - fortunately, we only have a single link in our first function, so we're already there.

 > Note: This is a very condensed version of the [Chainer tutorial](http://docs.chainer.org/en/stable/tutorial/basic.html#optimizer) - see that if you get stuck.

-Training a network consists of taking a sequence of steps to decrease a loss function, based on small batches of the training data.
-We'll show you how to take one such step - it'll be up to you to code up a training loop based on this.
+Training a model consists of taking a sequence of steps to decrease a loss function, based on small batches of the training data.
+We'll show you how to take one step - it's up to you to code up a training loop that takes multiple steps.

-    link = ...  # my model
+    model = ...  # my model (should be a Link or a Chain)

     # First time setup (only once): choose an optimizer & set it up
-    opt = C.optimizers.SGD()   # start with SGD, but I'd recommend trying Adam soon! opt.use_cleargrads()
+    opt = C.optimizers.SGD()   # start with SGD, but I'd recommend trying Adam soon! opt.setup(model)
-    opt.setup(link)

-    # For each batch: run the network, and take a single small gradient-based step
+    # For each batch: run the model, and take a single small gradient-based step
     x = C.Variable(...)   # shape (N, 256)
     y = C.Variable(...)   # shape (N,) integers
-    link.cleargrads()     # clear gradients
+    model.cleargrads()     # clear gradients
-    p = link(x)           # run the model to get predictions (shape (N, 62))
+    p = model(x)           # run the model to get predictions (shape (N, 62))
-                          # (this should include any other functions you're using)
     loss = C.functions.softmax_cross_entropy(p, y)
     loss.backward()       # compute gradients
     opt.update()          # update parameters
     print(loss.data)      # how well are we doing, smaller is better

-_**Exercise** - take a single optimization step for the network you defined earlier, using a batch of actual data._
+_**Exercise** - take a single optimization step for the model you defined earlier, using the batch of actual data._

 Now this needs to become a training loop.
 A classic training loop will pass through the training data multiple times, splitting it up into batches for individual steps (each taken as above).